zeropaper/web/src/markdown/pages/privacy.md

 ---
 published: true
 path: '/privacy/'
-title: 'ORY Privacy Policy'
+title: 'Ory Privacy Policy'
-metaTitle: 'ORY Privacy Policy'
+metaTitle: 'Ory Privacy Policy'
-metaDescription: 'Read the ORY Privacy Policy.'
+metaDescription: 'Read the Ory Privacy Policy.'
 lastUpdatedAt: 'May 28, 2020'
 ---

-This privacy policy outlines how we handle information that can be used to directly or indirectly identify an individual ("Personal Information") and describes the Personal Information collected by Ory Corp, through its websites, products, and applications that together constitute the Ory Corp service (“the Service”), and how and for what purposes it is collected and used.
+This privacy policy outlines how we handle information that can be used to directly or indirectly identify an individual ("Personal Information") and describes the Personal Information collected by Ory Corp through its websites, products, and applications that together constitute the Ory Corp service (“the Service”), and how and for what purposes it is collected and used.